 When you’re ready to get serious about recording, it’s time to step up to PreSonus Eris-series studio monitors.
 Cheap computer speakers and home-stereo speakers won’t reveal the truth about your mix.
 They aren’t designed for that.

 Yet Eris-series speakers are ultra-affordable, making them a terrific value.
-And with two models, you can easily find the Eris monitor that best suits your studio needs.
+And with three models, you can easily find the Eris monitor that best suits your studio needs.

 When Size Matters

 If space is at a premium, or if you want the ultimate in portability, consider the ultra-compact Eris E4.5.
 It may be the size of a computer speaker, but this mighty mite delivers professional audio quality, thanks to a 4.5-inch, Kevlar low-frequency driver; a low-mass, 1 inch, silk-dome tweeter with protective grille; and Class AB amplification.
 Each speaker is powered by a 25W Class AB amplifier—plenty of juice for a small speaker.
 The E4.5 ranges from 70 Hz up to 20 kHz, and at 6.42 x 9.45 x 7.09 inches (163 x 241 x 180 mm), you can shoehorn this little beauty into almost any studio space.

 The next step up in size and power is the Eris E5, which takes up just 7 x 10.24 x 7.68 inches (178 x 260 x 195 mm).
 The E5 sports a 5.25-inch, Kevlar low-frequency driver, mated with a 45W, Class AB amplifier; and a 1-inch (25 mm), silk-dome tweeter powered by a 35W, Class AB amplifier.
 It can crank out a clean 102 dB SPL, peak.
 Frequency response is rated at 53 Hz to 22 kHz.
 For a studio monitor in its size and price class, that’s impressive.